 Eva left this first mediation session with a great sense of relief.
 They planned to meet again in two weeks to discuss financial matters.
 Both Eva and Eric would meet with their consulting attorneys in the interim.
 Eva also planned another session with her divorce coach to reinforce her newfound confidence.

-For more information on using mediation to resolve child custody issues, contact one of our experienced mediators today for a free consultation.
+For more information on using mediation to resolve child custody issues, contact one of our experienced mediators today for an initial consultation.